ioanmeri/complete-cyber-security-network/05-network-attacks.md

     - Yersinia (Kali) ➡️ VLAN hoping
     - VLAN hoping but has been patched
   - easier than DMZ, simply in the switch and / or router firewall configure VLAN 1, VLAN 2

 ---

+## Software to protect against attacks

+Netcut, sniffdet, xarp, arpwatch (available in pfSense)

+- Prefer static, dynamic IPs can be spoofed

+Advanced options: Catalyst (Option: Port Security), IEEE 802.1AE, IEEE 802.1X (devices need to authenticate to connect to network), DHCP Snooping, VPNs on local network to connect to local devices, pfSense and dd-wrt support VLANs and IPtables and switches support VLANs

+For Wi-Fi a router is needed with AP isolation and support multiple SSIDs on the same Access Point

+---